 How long does a calibration take, and how much does it cost?

 Calibrations take different amounts of time depending on the work load and type of system (belt, shaft alignment, geometry system).
 Systems are usually returned after 5–8 working days.
-Depending on the system, prices range from 800-1000 USD, with local variations across the globe.
+Depending on the system, prices range from 800-1000 USD (year 2018), with local variations across the globe.
 Compared to the costs that may arise due to a production stoppage, or deliveries of improperly manufactured products, this really is an investment that pays off!